Committee on Architecture for Education 2016

 Our Knowledge Community has been blessed with generous support from a number of partner companies and organizations.
 Through their support we are able to reduce registration fees as well as more effectively disseminate best practices knowledge.
 When you have a chance please thank the following companies for their support:

-Steve Shiver, FAIA, LEED AP
+John R. Dale, FAIA, LEED AP

-2015 CAE Chair
+2016 CAE Chair